Ensorid/DiscordJS-Template/README.md

 ## 🤝 Contributing

 I welcome any contributions, suggestions, or feedback!
-You can submit any issues, or submit a pull request from the appropriate menus.
+You can submit any issues, or submit a pull request from the appropriate sections.

 ## 📄 License